wintechis/blast/README.md

 The build pipeline deploys the current version to https://paul.ti.rw.fau.de/~qa60fyri/testing/blast/.

-> :warning: **Blocks that perform fetch request, like the http-request or the SPARQL-blocks, require BLAST to be hosted on a server.**
+> :warning: **Blocks that perform fetch requests, like the http-request or the SPARQL-blocks, require BLAST to be hosted on a server.**

 > :warning: **BLAST's BlueTooth blocks require you to use Chrome 89 or newer on Windows with `chrome://flags/#enable-experimental-web-platform-features` enabled.**